 Ramadan was born in the remote mountains of Macedonia, back then still one of the federal republics of socialist Yugoslavia.
 Not much is known about his parents besides the heartbreakingly short account of the only significant moment they spent with their newborn son: leaving him at the doorstep of an elderly couple he ultimately came to call his grandparents.
 They never returned and, even after becoming an adult, he never searched for them.

-Seeing how his grandparents have never had any contacts with the authorities, his birth remained unknown to the state.
+Seeing how his grandparents have never had any contacts with the authorities, his birth remained unannounced to the state.
 When Ramadan was ten, his grandparents died, leaving him to fend for himself ever since.
-He was alone, without access to education, and, unaware of his statelessness.
+From that point on, he remained alone, without access to education, and, unaware of his statelessness.

 In the middle of the room stands a small electric heater positioned so that it would give an equal amount of warmth to both sides of the mobile home if turned on.